michealespinola/reddit.wikidownloader/README.md

 ## Common Errors

+* `Error: PRAW (invalid_grant error processing request)`
+  * *This most likely means that you misentered your 2FA code.
+However, you should also verify your credentials in the `praw.ini` file.*
-1. `Error: /r/<subreddit>/wiki, received 403 HTTP response`
+* `Error: /r/<subreddit>/wiki, (HTTP 403: Forbidden)`
   * *This most likely means that the subreddit's wiki is disabled.*
-2. `prawcore.exceptions.OAuthException: invalid_grant error processing request`
+* `Error: /r/<subreddit>/wiki, (HTTP 429: Too Many Requests)`
+  * *This means that you exceeded the rate limit of your connection to Reddit's API.
+The script exits to prevent you from being banned.*
+* `Error: '<name>' site section does not exist in praw.ini, exiting...`
-   * *This most likely means that you misentered your 2FA code.
-You should also verify your credentials in the `praw.ini` file.*
+  * *This means that the `praw.ini` file is not properly set up.
+Look at the '[example-praw.ini](https://github.com/michealespinola/reddit.wikidownloader/blob/main/example-praw.ini) file'.*
-3. `FileNotFoundError: [Errno 2] No such file or directory: 'wikis/<subreddit>/config/automoderator.yaml'`
+* `FileNotFoundError: [Errno 2] No such file or directory: 'wikis/<subreddit>/config/automoderator.yaml'`
   * *This most likely means that you are running an older version of the script that did not properly automatically create subdirectories in certain operating system environments. **This has been fixed**.*